Scanboostar/SpecDrum-BIN2POK/README.md

 Loading .POK files is quite slow, even on the NEXT and a faster clock speeds have no effect on loading times.

-After the desired instrument mix has been loaded into SpecDrum a memory snapshot saved for convenient future use.
+After the desired instrument mix has been loaded into SpecDrum a memory snapshot can be saved, as a .SNA file, for convenient future use in SpecDrum sessions.
 Matt's creations are included as .POK files.
 Using Matt's description you can also create your own instruments.